What Is the Whole Life Challenge?

 - No required “hard core” workouts.
 No “I barely survived” boot camp training.
 No starvation diet.

 - No need to prepare.
-The WLC meets you and your life exactly where they are.
+The WLC meets you in your life exactly where you are.

 - It’s not limited to one type of player (i.e. advanced vs. beginners, skinny vs. fat, fit vs. out of shape.)
 The WLC is a template for your life, regardless of your life’s specific details.
 Its application is universal, as are its benefits.

 - It’s not over when it’s over.
 The habits you practice during the Challenge are best measured in their effectiveness a year, two, or even ten years from now.